farebers/handbrake-RaspberryPi/README.md

 from: https://github.com/kapitainsky/handbreak-RaspberryPi

+for me also GUI variant worked.
+Using 1.3.1.

-# handbreakCLI-RaspberryPi
+# handbrakeCLI-RaspberryPi

-building handbreakCLI on raspberry pi including x265 codec
+building handbrakeCLI on raspberry pi including x265 codec

-Does it make sense to build handbreak on raspberry pi?
+Does it make sense to build handbrake on raspberry pi?
 Be warned it wont be fast.
 10-20 times slower that i5 Intel CPU laptop.
 But it works so why not.

 I have managed sucessfully compile it on RPi 2B+, 3 and 3B+ running raspbian 4.14.98